saltedlolly/developer.digibyte.org/examples/transactions.rst

 ::

-   > bitcoin-cli -regtest sendtoaddress $NEW_ADDRESS 10.00
+   > digibyte-cli -regtest sendtoaddress $NEW_ADDRESS 10.00
    263c018582731ff54dc72c7d67e858c002ae298835501d80200f05753de0edf0

 Send 10 bitcoins to the address using the `“sendtoaddress” RPC <../reference/rpc/sendtoaddress.html>`__.
 The returned hex string is the transaction identifier (txid).